pluginsGLPI/doc/source/oauthsso/apple.rst

     :scale: 57 %

-After registering your app you will be able to get :
+After registering your app, you will be able to retrieve:

-* ``Key FIle`` (1)
+* ``Key File`` (1)

 * ``Key ID`` (2)

 .. figure:: images/apple_download_key.png
     :alt: download your key
     :scale: 57 %

-You now have all the information you need to create your provider on the OauthSSO plugin.
+You now have all the necessary information to configure your provider in the OauthSSO plugin.

-.. warning:: **Please note**: the processing of the Apple identifier and key may take some time on Apple’s side, potentially up to 48 hours.
+.. warning:: **Please note**: Processing of the Apple identifier and key may take some time on Apple's side, potentially up to 48 hours.

-Warning about fetching users informations
+Warning about fetching user information

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~